This article was reviewed by the YOUCANIC editorial team.

 If you need to disconnect the negative battery terminal to maintain your BMW, you don’t need to complete battery registration upon reconnection.
 Assuming you reconnect to the same battery.

 No, you do not need to register your old battery.
-The DME module has all the history of this battery and knows how to charge it.
+The DME module has this battery’s history and knows how to charge it.
 You will need to set the clock and synchronize windows, sunroof, and other memory functions.

 I disconnected the battery and connected it a few minutes later.
 Now I have a warning light.